PSYC 390. Internship in Human Services

 - PSYC 306.
 Research Methods

 Senior psychology majors may take PSYC 390 only with permission of the internship coordinator.
-Students must apply for acceptance into PSYC 390 and obtain recommendations from two Psychology Department faculty members.
+Students must obtain recommendations from two Psychology Department faculty members, and apply for acceptance into PSYC 390, by the middle of the prior semester.